 Is your loved one struggling with addiction?Get Help

 Find the life you deserve to liveGet Help

-Cocaine is a highly addictive stimulant with effects that increase an individual’s alertness, attention, and energy levels.
+Cocaine is a highly addictive Stimulant with effects that increase an individual’s alertness, attention, and energy levels.
 The drug is available in a variety of different forms.
-The most common is powdered Cocaine, also known as “coke,” “blow,” and “snow,” which is often snorted but can additionally be dissolved in water and injected with a needle.
-Another common form is Crack Cocaine, or “crack,” a solid rock crystal that is created by a chemical process and smoked in a pipe.
-The high produced by Cocaine is intensely euphoric and usually lasts anywhere between 30 minutes to two hours after use.
-Smoking or injecting coke leads to a faster, but shorter high than snorting the drug.
+The most common is powdered Cocaine, also known as “Coke,” “Blow,” and “Snow,” which is often snorted but can additionally be dissolved in water and injected with a needle.
+Another common form is Crack Cocaine, or “Crack,” a solid rock crystal that is created by a chemical process and smoked in a pipe.
+The high produced by Cocaine is intensely euphoric and usually lasts anywhere between 30 minutes and two hours after use.
+Smoking or injecting Cocaine leads to a faster, shorter high than snorting the drug.

-Cocaine works by stimulating the central nervous system and producing high levels of dopamine within the brain.
+Cocaine works by stimulating the Central Nervous System (CNS) and producing high levels of dopamine within the brain.
 A buildup of dopamine then accumulates and causes the user to experience intense feelings of pleasure.
 This euphoria can create powerful cravings to use more and more of the drug.
-Repeated Cocaine use leads to the development of a tolerance – higher and higher doses are needed to attain the same effects.
-As Cocaine travels through the blood as well as the brain, the drug effects the whole body.
+Repeated Cocaine use leads to the development of a tolerance; higher and higher doses are needed to attain the same effects.
+As Cocaine travels through the blood as well as the brain, the drug affects the whole body.

 - Intense euphoria

 Larger amounts of the drug intensify the user’s high, but may also lead to bizarre, erratic, and violent behavior.
 Individuals that abuse the drug in large quantities may also experience tremors, vertigo, muscle twitches, paranoia, and, with repeated doses, a toxic reaction closely resembling Amphetamine poisoning.
 Some users additionally report feelings of restlessness, irritability, and anxiety when not using Cocaine.